PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Changelog ==

+= 1.2.0b1 =
+* Added 'PG4WP_INSECURE' parameter for future use
+* Split 'db.php' to be just some kind of loader for PG4WP to ease upgrading
 * Improved Akismet compatibility
 * Upgrading works with minor errors (PostgreSQL complains about already existing relations) Tested successfully : 2.9.2 to 3.0.6 - 2.9.2 to 3.1.4 - 2.9.2 to 3.2.1